andrinoff/OSPedia/mactxt.md

 As of OS X 10.10.3, Photos replaces both iPhoto and Aperture.[12]
 It uses iCloud Photo Library to upload all the user's photos across their devices.

 Other
 Spotlight is a more prominent part of the operating system; it now displays its search box in the center of the screen and can include results from online sources, including Bing, Maps, and Wikipedia.[8]
 Stock applications such as Safari and Mail have been updated.[13]
 In particular, many security features have been added to Safari, such as a custom history clearing option that lets users clear history, cookies, and other data from the previous hour, day, or two days.
-In addition, Apple added DuckDuckGo to its search offerings, a non-tracking search engine that doesn’t store users’ data.[14]
+In addition, Apple added DuckDuckGo to its search offerings, a non-tracking search engine that doesn't store users' data.[14]
 Safari allows you to remotely close tabs from an iOS device.[15]
 Safari now supports browsing in private browsing mode with certain windows (as opposed to all the windows having to be either in or out of private browsing).[16]

 The green "zoom" button on windows now has a different function in applications that support full-screen mode.
 Instead of simply enlarging the window, the button now enters full-screen mode, eliminating the full-screen button at the top-right corner of windows that has been present since Mac OS X Lion.
 However, holding the Option key (⌥) while clicking the zoom button or double-clicking on the window chrome continues to invoke the original behavior.[17]: 123–124

 JavaScript for Automation (JXA) is the new system-wide support for scripting with JavaScript, built upon JavaScriptCore and the Open Scripting Architecture.[18]
 It features an Objective-C bridge which enables entire Cocoa applications to be programmed in JavaScript.[19]

 Along with other framework changes, CloudKit was integrated in this release.[20]
-CloudKit functions as a Mobile Backend as a Service (MBaaS) and is one method for app developers to integrate access to Apple’s iCloud servers into their apps.[21]
+CloudKit functions as a Mobile Backend as a Service (MBaaS) and is one method for app developers to integrate access to Apple's iCloud servers into their apps.[21]

 There is a "dark mode" in System Preferences which makes the Dock and menu bar darker.[15]